 We take great pride in the rigor of our curriculum and our students' thirst for success.
-Setting the bar high in our program admissions requirements helps maintain those standards from the beginning.
+Setting the bar high, the program's admissions requirements help maintain those standards from the beginning.
 All are outlined below for you to begin your application.

 Part 1: Apply to AHU

 To become a student here at AHU, you must first apply for General Studies admission.
-We offer processes tailored for every kind of student, whether you're straight out of high school or interested in online learning.
-Check out your admissions requirements before applying to a specific program.
+We offer processes tailored for every kind of student, whether you're straight out of high school or have some previous college experience.

 Our students enjoy top-notch facilities, program curriculums, and complete access to our faculty.
 To ensure students the education they trust us to provide, we place an annual admissions cap on our Nuclear Medicine Technology program, so that our incoming students won't have their resources at AHU stretched thin.
 Students who meet our admission requirements qualify for consideration to enter the Nuclear Medicine Technology program, but the competitive nature of the program's admission process means meeting minimum admission requirements does not guarantee acceptance.
 Students may be given preferential consideration for admission to the program, however, when they have successfully completed 12 college-level hours at AdventHealth University.
 We do require that accepted applicants place a nonrefundable $200 deposit to reserve your program slot.
 Your acceptance letter will outline a deposit amount and deadline indicating when we must receive the deposit.
 Once enrolled in the program, these funds will be applied to your account.
 Those who paid the deposit but decline to enroll in the program will forfeit the deposit; If that student is admitted to the same program at a later date, AHU will require another full deposit.
 If an applicant is admitted to a program with prerequisites in progress and becomes ineligible for admission due to grades, however, a full refund will be provided.
 A professional program deposit is not transferable to another department.
 Distance Education students are not required to pay a program deposit.